When it comes to camping, if you want to stay at a decent place, it’s going to cost a couple of bucks. How much would you be paying?

 Private campgrounds are just that – privately-owned campgrounds.
 There are over 3,000 private lands, and they’re not as advertised or well-known compared to public grounds, which means it won’t get as crowded and you can enjoy a quieter camping trip.
 It also makes it easier to get a spot.

 These lands offer many standard amenities compared to public grounds, such as electricity, water, sewage, and WiFi.
-Some grounds offer extra amenities, such as pools or golf courses.
+Some grounds offer more luxuries, such as pools, laundry facilities, and golf courses.

 Private campgrounds are more expensive per night; some can run over $100 depending on the location and time of year.
 Some campgrounds offer stores that sell candy, ice cream, and toys, so if your kids are coming along, you might end up spending even more.